kubedb/docs/docs/guides/mongodb/monitoring/overview.md

           allowPrivilegeEscalation: false
 ```

 Here, we have specified that we are going to monitor this server using Prometheus operator through `spec.monitor.agent: prometheus.io/operator`.
-KubeDB will create a `ServiceMonitor` crd in `monitoring` namespace and this `ServiceMonitor` will have `k8s-app: prometheus` label.
+KubeDB will create a `ServiceMonitor` crd in databases namespace and this `ServiceMonitor` will have `release: prometheus` label.

+One thing to note that, we internally use `--collect-all` args, if the mongodb exporter version >= v0.31.0 .
+You can check the exporter version by getting the mgversion object, like this,
+`kubectl get mgversion -o=jsonpath='{.spec.exporter.image}' 4.2.3`
+In that case, specifying args to collect something (as we used `--collect.database` above) will not have any effect.

 ## Next Steps